guestdaniel/Guestetal2024_ProfileAnalysisHL/docs.md

-# Profile analysis at high frequencies and in listeners with sensorineural hearing loss (Guest et al., 2023)
+# Profile analysis at high frequencies and in listeners with sensorineural hearing loss (Guest et al., 2024, JASA)

 # Introduction

-# Behavioral procedure
-Behavior was conducted in the human testing space of the Carney lab (University of Rochester Medical Center, Rochester NY).
-The primary experimenters were Evie Feld and David Cameron.
+This repository contains the code necessary to reproduce the figures and analyses described in:
+[full citation goes here]

 # Files and paths
 ## Behavioral data